 - 75. Further to the identification of significant audit risks, we also continue to monitor the impact COVID-19 could have on the annual accounts.
-COVID-19 continues to present unprecedented challenges to the operation, financial management and governance of organisations, including public sector bodies.
-It is uncertain how long these challenges will persist. - 76.
+COVID-19 continues to present unprecedented challenges to the operation, financial management and governance of organisations, including public sector bodes. - 76.
 We continue to monitor government and relevant announcements as they pertain to the audit and will adapt our audit approach as required.